Bud Clark

-John Elwood "Bud" Clark Jr. (December 19, 1931 – February 1, 2022) was an American politician and businessman who served as the 48th mayor of Portland, Oregon, from 1985 to 1992.
+John Elwood "Bud" Clark Jr. (December 19, 1931 – February 1, 2022) was an American businessman and politician who served as the 48th mayor of Portland, Oregon, from 1985 to 1992.
 A left-leaning populist with little political experience before his mayoral bid, he was one of Portland's most colorful political figures.

 Early life

 Clark was born in Nampa, Idaho, on December 19, 1931.
 His family moved to La Grande, Oregon, and then to Portland when he was 6 years old.
-He graduated from Lincoln High School in 1949, then enlisted in the Marines and attended college at Vanport College (now Portland State University), Oregon State University, and Reed College where he dropped out in his junior year.
+He graduated from Lincoln High School in 1949 and attended college at Vanport College for a year (now Portland State University) and Oregon State University for a quarter, before enlisting in the Marines.
+He volunteered for combat in Korea three times but was denied and remained at Camp Pendleton for his entire tenure.
+After the Marines, he attended college at Vanport College (now Portland State University), Oregon State University, and Reed College where he dropped out in his junior year.
 In 1967, he opened the Goose Hollow Inn tavern in the Goose Hollow neighborhood of Portland.
 At that time, the neighborhood name was falling into disuse and Clark is now credited with keeping the Goose Hollow neighborhood identity alive.

-Clark was the raincoat-wearing model for a 1978 poster titled "Expose Yourself to Art", in which he appeared to expose himself to a nude female public statue, Kvinneakt, in downtown Portland.
+Clark was the raincoat-wearing model for a 1978 poster titled "Expose Yourself to Art", photographed by his friend Mike Ryerson, in which he appeared to expose himself to a nude female public statue, Kvinneakt, in downtown Portland.